In year of pandemic, Home Depot became supplier to millions

 Sales grew even stronger in the final quarter of the year, surging 25% to $32.26 billion.
 That is up from $25.78 billion in the same period last year and exceeded even the lofty projections for $30.66 billion on Wall Street, according to a survey of analysts by Zacks Investment Research.

-Home improvement stores became a beehive during the pandemic with millions working and attending school remotely.
-Many families concluded that bigger homes, or at least different homes, were the answer in 2020.
-The U.S. Commerce Department has estimated that 811,000 new homes were sold in 2020, up nearly 19% from the previous year.
+Home improvement stores became a beehive during the pandemic with millions working from home and attending school remotely.
+Many families concluded that bigger homes, or at least different homes, were the answer in 2020, driving prices sky high.

+On Tuesday, the S&P CoreLogic Case-Shiller 20-city home price index recorded a 10.1% spike in December, compared with the same month last year.
+That topped the 9.2% jump the previous month, and all other months going back almost seven years.

-While Home Depot was not alone in meeting the resulting demand for hammers, paint or appliances, the sheer volume of goods sold this year were staggering.
+While Home Depot was not alone in meeting the demand for hammers, paint or appliances that go along with a housing boom, the sheer volume of goods it sold this year were staggering.

-Attempting to put it into context, Neil Saunders, the managing director of GlobalData, calculated that in 2020 the equivalent of every single person in the United States spent $402 at Home Depot.
+Attempting to put that volume into context, Neil Saunders, the managing director of GlobalData, calculated that in 2020 the equivalent of every person in the United States spent $402 at Home Depot.

 “It is easy to look at Home Depot’s numbers and chalk up its success to the pandemic,” Saunders said Tuesday.
 “However, sustaining three quarters of growth above 20% is extremely difficult in terms of the pressure it puts on the whole operation from supply chains to stores.”